Foreclosure Auctions In New York: 7 Tips for Buyers

 Just make sure to eliminate any homes that had a purchase price that was significantly under market value as these were likely sold between family or friends and, as a result, aren't accurate assessments.

-Make sure to include a "subject to" clause in your negotiations so that if you discover your home's value to be less than what you're paying for it or if the cost necessary repairs is too high.
+Make sure to include a "subject to" clause in your negotiations so that if you discover your home's value to be less than what you're paying for it or if the cost necessary repairs are too high.

 Don't think that a foreclosed home necessarily means that the community it's in is no good.